 Over the years, Safer Internet Day (SID) has become a landmark event in the online safety calendar.
-Starting as an initiative of the EU SafeBorders project in 2004 and taken up by the Insafe network (www.saferinternet.org) as one of its earliest actions in 2005, Safer Internet Day has grown beyond its traditional geographic zone and is now celebrated in more than 90 countries worldwide, and across six of the world’s seven continents.
+Starting as an initiative of the EU SafeBorders project in 2004 and taken up by the Insafe network (www.saferinternet.org) as one of its earliest actions in 2005, Safer Internet Day has grown beyond its traditional geographic zone and is now celebrated in more than 100 countries worldwide, and across all continents.

 From cyberbullying to social networking, each year Insafe aims to be at the forefront of emerging online issues and chooses a topic reflecting current concerns.
-For SID 2013 we focused on online rights and responsibilities, as we encouraged users to 'connect with respect'.
+For SID 2015, the focus was on "Let's create a better internet together".

 Insafe, a network set up within the Safer Internet Programme